Sebastianhju/Runeterra-5e/Items/Very Rare Items.md

 <img src="https://github.com/Sebastianhju/Runeterra-5e/blob/main/img-items/Warmogs Armor.png" Align=right width=8% height=8%>

-- Wonderous Item (Armor that can be used by the barbarian class as well)
+- Breastplate
 - Attunement

 **Substain**: The maximum amount of regeneration stacks is increased by your proficiency bonus.

-**Warmogs Heart**: As a bonus action, you can give yoursel stacks of regeneration equal to two times your proficiency bonus.
+**Warmogs Heart**: As a bonus action, you can give yourself stacks of regeneration equal to two times your proficiency bonus.
 You can do this a number of times equal to your proficiency bonus before you must finish a long rest.

 **Health**: You gain maximum hit points equal to three times your level.

-**Armor**: Your armor class is 16 with this armor unless your unarmored defence is higher
+_You get +2 to your armorclass while wearing this magical armor_

 _Regeneration: At the start of your turn, your regain hit points equal to your regeneration stacks, and reduce the amount of stacks by one.
-The maximum amount of regeneration stacks you can have, equals to three times your proficiency bonus._
+The maximum amount of regeneration stacks you can have, equals to two plus your proficiency bonus._